 Getting around: Rent a bike at around 75000 IDR per day or book a sightseeing tour from one of the operators at Ubud Market.
 You can go up to Mt Batur, an active volcano in Kintamani or Pura Bratan, a scenic temple in the mountains near Bedugul.

 Bookings: Rooms at this five star hotel start at around 19000 rupees per night.
-Please visit their website for bookings.
+Please visit this link for bookings.